photoprism/photoprism-docs/docs/contact.md

 When referring to PhotoPrism, make sure that it is spelled correctly:

-* The name has two capital letters, so Photoprism is not a correct spelling
+* the name has two capital letters, so Photoprism is not a correct spelling
 * PhotoPrism is one word and must not be separated into two words

 Our [Trademark and Brand Guidelines](https://photoprism.app/trademark), which may be updated from time to time,